 Table 2: Selected Food Sources of Vitamin B12

 *DV = Daily Value.
 DVs were developed by the U.S. Food and Drug Administration (FDA) to help consumers determine the level of various nutrients in a standard serving of food in relation to their approximate requirement for it.
 The DV for vitamin B12 is 6.0 mcg.
 However, the FDA does not require food labels to list vitamin B12 content unless a food has been fortified with this nutrient.
 Foods providing 20% or more of the DV are considered to be high sources of a nutrient, but foods providing lower percentages of the DV also contribute to a healthful diet.
-The U.S. Department of Agriculture's Nutrient Database Web site ) lists the nutrient content of many foods and provides a comprehensive list of foods containing vitamin B12.
+The U.S. Department of Agriculture's (USDA's) Nutrient Database Web site ) lists the nutrient content of many foods and provides a comprehensive list of foods containing vitamin B12 arranged by nutrient content and by food name.

 In dietary supplements, vitamin B12 is usually present as cyanocobalamin , a form that the body readily converts to the active forms methylcobalamin and 5-deoxyadenosylcobalamin.
 Dietary supplements can also contain methylcobalamin and other forms of vitamin B12.